Canning Jam without pectin

 When you are making jam without commercial pectin, there are two ways to determine when your jam or jelly has reached the gelling point: the cold spoon test or the temperature test.

-Cold plate test
+Cold spoon or plate test (refrigerator test)

+- First you can use a cold spoon or cold plate to test your jam.
 When you first start making your jam put a plate or a spoon into the freezer.

-On the plate; push your finger through the jam.
-If the jam stays apart and leaves a trail where your finger ran it is starting to gel.
+- On the plate; push your finger through the jam.
+If the jam stays apart and leaves a clean trail where your finger ran it is starting to gel.
 If it simply runs back together cook it a little longer.

-On the spoon, allow the jam to cool then turn the spoon sideways.
+- On the spoon, allow the jam to cool then turn the spoon sideways.
 If it slides off and looks like jam, it’s ready.
 If it drips and is runny… continue cooking.

 Temperature check